Some eye-opening facts about Alzheimer's disease.1

 - About every 70 seconds, someone in America develops Alzheimer's.
 By mid-century, someone in the U.S. will develop the disease every 33 seconds

 - Women are more likely than men to have Alzheimer's disease and other dementias.
 Based on estimates from the Aging, Demographics, and Memory Study (ADAMS), 13.9 percent of all people aged 71 and older have dementia.
 Women aged 71 and older had higher rates than men: 16 percent for women and 11 percent for men

 Facts about caregiving and Alzheimer's disease.1,2

-- In 2012, an estimated 15.4 million family members and friends provided unpaid care for a person with Alzheimer's disease or another dementia
+- In 2013, more than 15.4 million family members and friends provided unpaid care for a person with Alzheimer's disease or another dementia

 - In 2012, the 15.4 million family members and other unpaid caregivers of people with Alzheimer's and other dementias